Dota 2 Solo Queue

 There’s a certain degree of courage that we have to possess to hit that play button when you are queuing alone.
 I’ll admit sometimes I will get up the courage to dive into a game only to find that all my teammates are fighting for mid.
 Awesome.
 I’ve only abandoned five games in over five years of Dota 2, but even my patience is tested when Io, Tinker, Sniper and Shadow Shaman all fight for mid.
 It might be tempting to want to abandon the game, and there will be times that you should, but try not to be the person who abandons a ranked game.
 It makes the game absolutely miserable for everyone else, even if they are all fighting for mid.

 The morale of the story is that you need to be committed when you hit that play button.

 Your Strategies Might Not Work

 We all have those moments when we think we are the next Puppey.
-We think that we have the next unbeatable strategy and, if we follow it, we’ll definitely win the game.
-Your strategies might be the next big thing but you have to realize that not everyone can play “x” hero.
-And it sucks that they can’t, but you gotta move on.
+We think that we have the next unbeatable strategy and, if we follow it, we will definitely win the game.
+Your strategies might be the next big thing but you have to realize that not everyone can play x hero.
+And it sucks that they cannot, but you got to move on.
 Forcing your teammates to use an OP hero combo that you heard about on Esports Edition can end in disaster.
-Grimstroke is an awesome hero but forcing someone else to play it because you think it’ll win is wrong.
-This doesn’t mean that you shouldn’t suggest lanes or maybe help guide the team to a good team composition but it does mean that you need to respect your teammates hero pool and skill level.
+Grimstroke is an awesome hero but forcing someone else to play it because you think it will win is wrong.
+This does not mean that you should not suggest lanes or maybe help guide the team to a good team composition but it does mean that you need to respect your teammates hero pool and skill level.

 You May Like